khoaphungnguyen/distributed-logger/README.md

 - 🔄 **Dynamic schema fetching:** Both client and ingestor now fetch schemas from the registry at startup, enabling easy schema evolution and multi-type support.
 - 🛡️ **End-to-end schema validation:** Both client and server validate logs against the latest schema from the registry, ensuring data integrity and compatibility.
 - 🧩 **Extensible architecture:** System now supports registering and using multiple log types and schema versions, paving the way for future extensibility.

+## 🚀 Day 14 Milestones

+- 🕵️ **Format detection engine:** Refined and hardened the automatic detection of incoming log formats in the ingestion pipeline.
+Now robustly distinguishes between syslog, journald, and custom raw log lines, eliminating accidental misclassification (e.g., JSON detected as raw).
+- 🔌 **Syslog & journald adapters:** Improved adapters to parse real-world syslog and journald log lines using regex and field extraction, mapping all standard syslog/journald levels and timestamps to the normalized `LogEntry` struct.
+- 🔄 **Universal handler integration:** Enhanced the universal handler to seamlessly ingest syslog, journald, and raw formats alongside JSON, Avro, and Protobuf, with accurate format routing and parsing.
+- 🛡️ **Schema validation for new formats:** Extended schema validation to cover logs ingested via syslog and journald, ensuring all data conforms to the unified schema and preventing ingestion of incomplete or malformed entries.
+- 📤 **Flexible output options:** Continued support for exporting logs in structured text and CSV formats, in addition to JSONL and compressed outputs.
+- 📊 **Dashboard enhancements:** Updated the web dashboard and `/metrics` endpoint to display live statistics and sample entries per log format, providing deeper operational insights and real-time visibility into ingested data.